vmstio/vmstio/docs.vmst.io/content/infrastructure.md

 An explanation for the purpose of each queue can be found on [docs.joinmastodon.org](https://docs.joinmastodon.org/admin/scaling/#sidekiq-queues).

-There are two virtual machines ([Scotty](https://memory-alpha.fandom.com/wiki/Montgomery_Scott) and [Decker](https://memory-alpha.fandom.com/wiki/Will_Decker)) with 2 vCPU and 4 GB of memory each.
+There are two virtual machines (Scotty and Decker) with 2 vCPU and 4 GB of memory each.

 ### Persistence

-The persistent data in the Mastodon environment are represented by user posts which are stored in a PostgreSQL database, and user media/attachments which are stored on S3-compatible object storage.
+The persistent data in the Mastodon environment are represented by user posts which are stored in a PostgreSQL database, and user media/attachments which are stored in an S3-compatible object store.

 #### Postgres

 We use the Digital Ocean managed SQL database service, this delivers a highly available database backend.
 Updates and maintenance are performed by Digital Ocean, independent of our administration efforts.

-There is one active Postgres database instance ([Majel](https://memory-alpha.fandom.com/wiki/Majel_Barrett_Roddenberry)) with 2 vCPU and 4GB of memory, with a standby instance ready to take over automatically in the event of system failure.
+There is one active Postgres database instance (Majel) with 2 vCPU and 4GB of memory, with a standby instance ready to take over automatically in the event of system failure.

 Digital Ocean instance "T-Shirt" sizes for databases are done by vCPU, memory, disk size, and connections to the database.
 The connection count limits are based on sizing best practices for PostgreSQL, with a few held in reserve for their use to manage the service.